rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/GettingStartedWithPython.md

 Minor releases are backward compatible but not forward compatible, and patches are both forward and backward compatible.

 We will be using Python 3 in this course.
-If you use a wide variety of packages, you may need to use an older minor release to ensure compatibility.
+If you use a wide variety of packages, you may need to use an older minor release of Python 3 to ensure compatibility.
 Otherwise, you should use whatever [the most current version of Python](https://www.python.org/downloads/) is.
 Luckily, Anaconda manages compatibility for you, so you shouldn't have to worry too much about which version of Python you use as long as you occasionally check for updates.